kasnerz/kasnerz.github.io/about.md

 <img id="about-img" align="right" src="assets/me_3.jpg" alt="me_3">

 ## TL;DR
-I am a **second-year PhD student** at the [Institute of Formal and Applied Linguistics](https://ufal.mff.cuni.cz/), Charles University, Prague.
+I am a **PhD student** at the [Institute of Formal and Applied Linguistics](https://ufal.mff.cuni.cz/), Charles University, Prague.
 But here it might be more appropriate to say that I am just a guy who likes to test new ideas.
 Or that I am a graphomaniac with a withdrawal syndrome.

 Let's just say it is hard to describe a person in a single sentence.